azu/reftest-runner/docs/user-defined-server.md

 reftest-runner support user defined server.

-It's mean that you implement own server under the rule and reftest-runner can treat it as local server.
+It's mean that you could implement own server under the rule and reftest-runner treat it as local server.

 ## Rules